wfpioneer/walmart-oyi-app/README.md

 * Using a version manager like [Node Version Manager](https://github.com/nvm-sh/nvm) makes it simple to manage node versions
   * the command `nvm ls-remote --lts` will list all available stable versions of node
   * to install a desired version, use `nvm install` eg: `nvm install 14.17.3`
+  * to set it as your default node version, use `nvm alias default` eg: `nvm alias default 14.17.3`
   * after installing a new version, get the latest version of NPM via `npm install -g npm`

 ### To run the app